-Paper 3 will be examined by two 2,500-word essays chosen from a choice of nine questions.
-The questions will be released on 25 May and will be due at noon on 1 June.
-Essays must be submitted via Weblearn
+Paper 3 will be assessed by two 2,500-word essays chosen from a choice of nine questions.
+The questions will be released on Thursday of 4th Week and will be due at noon on Thursday of 5th Week of Trinity Term via the University approved online assessment platform.